Keene State College strongly values the principles of academic honesty. Maintaining academic honesty includes:

 The due date of any assignment/project/lab or the administration date of a quiz/exam or the date on which the violation is alleged to have occurred is deemed to be the start date for alleged policy violations and a case remains pending until the matter is fully resolved.
-If found responsible for an Academic Honesty policy violation the sanctions (i.e., grade of F, suspension, etc.) will be applied and enforced regardless of the student’s enrollment status.
-When a faculty member determines that a violation of the Academic Honesty Policy has occurred, the faculty member will report the violation by filing out a “Faculty Report” form found in the Outlook Public Folders or in the faculty Handbook.
+If found responsible for an Academic Honesty Policy violation the sanctions (i.e., grade of F, suspension, etc.) will be applied and enforced regardless of the student’s enrollment status.
+When a faculty member determines that a violation of the Academic Honesty Policy has occurred, the faculty member will report the violation by filing out a “Faculty Report” form (link at end of this policy) or in the faculty Handbook.
 Normally documentation will occur within one business day of discovering the violation.
 The form should include complete demographic information, the charge and the recommended sanction.
 Supporting evidence should be attached to the form.
 The charge must be specified clearly on the form.
 (Please see the list of possible infractions in the “Sanctioning Guideline” for help in defining the charge and determining the appropriate sanctions.)
 The submitted evidence should include a copy of the student’s work.
 Other evidence may include but is not limited to copies of the original work copied by a student (website, paper, etc.), evidence of cheating, and previously submitted papers.

 2. The Faculty Member and the Student Meet

 The faculty member making the charge shall meet with the student normally within five business days of filling out a report of an academic honesty violation.
-If the student fails to communicate with the faculty member, the faculty member shall complete the form without the student present and send the form to the Assistant or Associate Dean.
+If the student fails to communicate with the faculty member, the faculty member shall complete the form without the student present and send the form to the Associate Dean.
 The faculty member should include information regarding the attempted communications with the student.
 The faculty member should clearly explain to the student the charge, the evidence of an academic honesty violation, and the recommended sanction.
-The faculty member should explain the academic honesty policy in general and its attendant system of two levels of charges and sanctions.
+The faculty member should explain the Academic Honesty Policy in general and its attendant system of two levels of charges and sanctions.
 Finally, the student must sign the original report of academic dishonesty.
 Student signature on the form is in no way an admission of responsibility.
 The faculty member should present the student with a copy of the “Faculty Report” form.
-The Faculty Report Form is then forwarded to the Assistant or Associate Dean and the Department Chair/Coordinator.
-The role of the Department Chair/Coordinator is to clarify questions regarding the process for faculty and students and refer all other questions to the Assistant or Associate Dean.
+The Faculty Report Form is then forwarded to the Associate Dean and the Department Chair/Coordinator.
+The role of the Department Chair/Coordinator is to clarify questions regarding the process for faculty and students and refer all other questions to the Associate Dean.

-3. The Assistant or Associate Dean and Faculty Member Meet
+3. The Associate Dean and Faculty Member Meet

-The Assistant or Associate Dean and faculty member reporting the infraction shall normally meet within five business days to discuss the report form and any of the evidence of the violation.
-During this meeting, the faculty member will explain the rationale for the recommended sanction and the Assistant or Associate Dean will also address any concerns she/he has with the faculty member’s report.
+The Associate Dean and faculty member reporting the infraction shall normally meet within five business days to discuss the report form and any of the evidence of the violation.
+During this meeting, the faculty member will explain the rationale for the recommended sanction and the Associate Dean will also address any concerns they have with the faculty member’s report.

-4. The Assistant or Associate Dean and the Student Meet
+4. The Associate Dean and the Student Meet

-Either the accused student or the faculty member who filed the original complaint may appeal the findings of the Assistant or Associate Dean to the Dean or their designee, except in cases that have resulted in suspension or expulsion.
+Either the accused student or the faculty member who filed the original complaint may appeal the findings of the Associate Dean to the Provost or their designee.
 These cases will be assigned to the Office of the Provost.
-The role of the Dean, Provost or their designee is not to repeat the duties of the Assistant or Associate Dean.
-Generally, an appeal review is limited to an analysis of the letter of appeal and the record/documents of the meeting with the Assistant or Associate Dean.
+The role of the Provost or their designee is not to repeat the duties of the Associate Dean.
+Generally, an appeal review is limited to an analysis of the letter of appeal and the record/documents of the meeting with the Associate Dean.
 If, however, new relevant evidence has emerged, this information may be included as part of the review process.
 All appeals must be in writing and contain the substantive or procedural grounds for the appeal.
-The written appeal must be received by the Dean, Provost or their designee within five (5) business days from the date indicated at the top of the Assistant or Associate Dean’s Report form.
-The Dean, Provost or their designee will determine, based on the appeal letter, whether any of the criteria for granting an appeal have been satisfied.
+The written appeal must be received by the Provost or their designee within five (5) business days from the date indicated at the top of the Associate Dean’s Report form.
+The Provost or their designee will determine, based on the appeal letter, whether any of the criteria for granting an appeal have been satisfied.